 As we made our way towards the Eiffel Tower, one thing we could not help but notice were the squads of French soldiers that were patrolling the area.
 Groups of 4 soldiers, each of them carrying a rifle, slowly made their way around the perimeter areas of the Eiffel Tower.
 Passing through security, we saw more soldiers stationed here.
 It was a sight that we would see repeated at all the other popular locations throughout the city (the Louvre, Notre Dame, etc.).

 With the state of the world today, especially in light of the horrible attacks that Paris has seen, the need for this heightened level of security is obvious.
-It was also something we would think deeply about later in our trip when we experienced our own terror scare on our last full day in Paris (more on that later in this piece).
+It was also something we would think deeply about later in our trip when we experienced our own terror scare on our last full day in Paris (more on that later).

 Moving past security, we made our way towards the lines to go up the Tower.
 There are two lines – one if you want to walk all the way up and another if you’d like to take the elevator.
 Prior to coming to Paris, we had been told to expect to wait in line for hours if we wanted to take the elevator.
 The stairs were supposedly a good option if you wanted to skip that line, but looking at the height of the Tower, that climb was not one I wanted to tackle on just a few hours’ sleep!
 Thankfully, there were only about 15 people in front of us for the elevators.
 We essentially walked right up and bought our tickets.
 I have to assume that this was because we decided to go to Paris during their off-season.
 Had we visited during the summer instead of mid-September, I expect we would’ve found those unwieldy lines before us.